 As a mother, and a breastfeeding mother of an almost two-year-old, I am quite taken aback.

-No mom should feel like they are less of a good mom for not choosing to be on an extended breastfeeding journey.
-Just as we are all very different mothers, and our littles are all very different children, it’s only expected that our journeys are all unique.
-And while I do know who Dr. Sears is, and have read a few of his articles, my decision to breastfeed and/or to continue on an extended breastfeeding journey had nothing to do with him, his research, or any of his publications.
+No mom should feel like they are less of a good mom for not choosing to breastfeed full term.
+Just as we are all very different mothers, and our Littles are all very different children, it’s only expected that our journeys are all unique.
+And yes, I do know who Dr. Sears is.
+I have read a few of his articles.
+But my decision to breastfeed and/or to continue on an extended breastfeeding journey had nothing to do with him, his research, or any of his publications.

 Now THAT is extreme, and completely inappropriate and unnecessary.
 While it is somewhat acceptable for women to nurse their infants, our society still expects them to cover up and hide the act itself even if that is anything but comfortable for the mother and baby.
 And let’s not even broach the idea of a mother nursing her toddler in public, covered or not.

 The end.
 There is nothing wrong, nothing extreme, and nothing inappropriate about this, no matter the age of the child.

 Most children aren’t weaned until they are over four years old, well exceeding the age of the child on the Time cover.
 Yet these mother’s aren’t seen as being extreme or SUPER moms, they are just viewed as natural and normal.

 It is a very sad day in our country and our society that mothers who take this exact same path are shunned and ostracized.
 I can only hope that through movements like this, Breastfeeding World, and mothers like us, that we can change this here at home so that our sons and daughters will be able to see the beauty and intimacy in the act and will be free to openly breastfeed their children for as long as they please with no need for labels or scrutiny.
 I will write for that!